 Dupe Entire Kits and Move Patterns Between Kits on the Jam

 Then this second thing blew my mind.
-You can dupe an entire kit (“group") and its patterns easily on the Jam.
-On the MK3, this is not impossible (for real).
+You can dupe an entire kit ("group") and its patterns easily on the Jam.
+On the MK3, this is not possible (for real).
 And beyond that: on the Jam you can copy and paste patterns between groups, which gives you awesome effects sometimes.
 On the MK3, there is no way to move patterns between groups (though you could copy the events, but that’s really awkward).

 Copy a pattern between groups, transpose it and nudge it two sixteenths forward or back.
 Rinse and repeat.

 Another issue: If you’re looking at the mixer on the MK3 and you want to adjust tempo, you can’t actually see the parameter you’re adjusting (well, I guess on the computer you could).
 In addition, switching to the mixer shuts off the tempo adjust, which is all to say: it’s finickiy and weird on the MK3.
 I prefer the tempo adjust on the Jam by far (but it requires you to have your computer screen visible: if that’s a deal breaker then many things on the Jam won’t work for you).

 Also the Jam has a direct master & cue mix volume adjustment... that’s pretty critical.

 Also: you can retune mutliple kits with the Jam and even do pitch shifting improv.
 And with the lock feature that gets really interesting.
 There are many other things that are probably interesting with the lock feature that are more interesting on the Jam.